Http

 validate: (data) => UserSchema.parse(data),

-const typedResult = await typedEffect.run() // Either<HttpError, HttpResponse<User>>
+const typedResult = await typedEffect.run(); // Either<HttpError, HttpResponse<User>>

 // POST with body — auto-serialized as JSON